-- FHWA has authority to restore public roads under the Emergency Relief (ER) Program.
+FHWA has authority to restore public roads under the Emergency Relief (ER) Program288.
 Roads that are eligible for ER assistance are identified as Federal-aid routes, which include highways on the Federal-aid highway system and all other public roads not classified as local roads or rural minor collectors.
-The ER Program is activated separately from Presidential declarations under the Stafford Act; and it may not be activated for all incidents.
-Federal-aid routes are not eligible for Permanent Work even if the ER Program is not activated; or if the program is activated, but FHWA does not provide funding for the work. - Tribal Governments either have jurisdiction for U.S. Government "trust lands" or own their land.
-Roads on U.S. Government "trust lands" are the responsibility of BIA absent any other agreement, and are not eligible for Permanent Work.
-However, BIA has no authority to provide permanent restoration of roads on tribally owned lands, regardless of whether they are owned or maintained by BIA.
-Therefore, public roads on tribally owned lands are eligible.
+The ER Program is activated separately from Presidential declarations under the Stafford Act and may not be activated for all incidents.
+Federal-aid routes are not eligible for Permanent Work even if the ER Program is not activated or if the program is activated but FHWA does not provide funding for the work.
+FHWA also has authority to assist with restoration of transportation facilities under the Emergency Relief for Federally Owned Roads Program (ERFO).
+289

 Private roads, including homeowners' association roads, are not eligible.
+However, roads owned by a Tribal Government may be eligible even if they are not open to the general public.